Here’s an adventure for those whose perfect vacation days involves fishing, friends, and rollicking good times.

 World-famous for its Atlantic salmon fishing, it only makes sense that you’d follow up your time in the city with a stay at one of the scenic fishing lodges that dot the riverbanks.
 Located in and around the communities clustered along the river - Sunny Corner, Blackville, Doaktown, Boiestown to name a few - they feature all-inclusive guided fishing or hunting packages for anglers or hunters of any level.

-Let Debbie and Dale be your guides at Upper Oxbow Adventures, get the full all-inclusive treatment at Pond's Nature Resort or Country Haven Lodges, get your own waterfront cottage at Betts Kelly Lodge or Wilson’s Sporting Camps, combine fishing with gourmet dining at Ledges Inn, or angle for striped bass at Miramichi Sport Fishing.
+Let Debbie and Dale be your guides at Upper Oxbow Adventures, get the full all-inclusive treatment at Pond's Nature Resort or Country Haven Lodge & Cottages, get your own waterfront cottage at Betts Kelly Lodge or Wilson’s Sporting Camps, combine fishing with gourmet dining at Ledges Inn, or angle for striped bass at Miramichi Sport Fishing.

 No matter which you choose, you’ll be in the perfect place to slow down and set the pace for your journey.
 Spend the day fly fishing, break for lunch, then get back on the water.
 Evenings are enjoyed over some seriously good food and countless tall tales.